-8.3 Consideration of applications for Initial Accreditation by the Hospital Manager a.
-The Hospital Manager will consider applications for Initial Accreditation as Medical Practitioners referred to the Hospital Manager by the Medical Advisory Committee and will decide whether the applications should be rejected or approved and, if approved, whether any conditions should apply.
+8.3 Consideration of applications for Initial Accreditation by the Credentialing Officer

+- a.
+The Credentialing Officer will consider applications for Initial Accreditation as Medical Practitioners referred to the Credentialing Officer by the Medical Advisory Committee and will decide whether the applications should be rejected or approved and, if approved, whether any conditions should apply. - b.
+In considering applications, the Medical Advosory Committee will give due consideration to any other information relevant to the application as determined by the Credentialing Officer, but the final decision is that of the Medical Advisory Committee.
+In addition to considering the recommendations of the Medical Advisory Committee, including Organisational Capability and Organisational Need, the Credentialing Officer may consider any matter assessed as relevant to making the determination in the circumstances of a particular case.

-- b.
-In considering applications, the Hospital Manager will give due consideration to any other information relevant to the application as determined by the Hospital Manager, but the final decision is that of the Hospital Manager and the Hospital Manager is not bound by the recommendation of the Medical Advisory Committee.
-In addition to considering the recommendations of the Medical Advisory Committee, including Organisational Capability and Organisational Need, the Hospital Manager may consider any matter assessed as relevant to making the determination in the circumstances of a particular case. - c.
-The Hospital Manager may adjourn consideration of an application in order to obtain further information from the Medical Advisory Committee, the Medical Practitioner or any other person or organisation. - d.
-If the Hospital Manager requires further information from the Medical Practitioner before making a determination, they will forward a letter to the Medical Practitioner: - (i) informing the Medical Practitioner that the Hospital Manager requires further information from the Medical Practitioner before deciding the application; - (ii) identifying the information required.
+- c.
+The Credentialing Officer may adjourn consideration of an application in order to obtain further information from the Medical Advisory Committee, the Medical Practitioner or any other person or organisation. - d.
+If the Credentialing Officer requires further information from the Medical Practitioner before making a determination, they will forward a letter to the Medical Practitioner: - (i) informing the Medical Practitioner that the Medical Advisory Committee requires further information from the Medical Practitioner before deciding the application; - (ii) identifying the information required.
 This may include, but is not limited to, information from third parties such as other hospitals relating to current or past Accreditation, Scope of Practice and other issues relating to or impacting upon the Accreditation with that other hospital; and - (iii) requesting that the Medical Practitioner provide the information in writing or consent to contacting a third party for information or documents, together with any further information the Medical Practitioner considers relevant within fourteen (14) days from the date of receipt of the letter. - e.
-In the event that the information or documents requested by the Hospital Manager is not supplied in the time set out in the letter, the Hospital Manager may, at their discretion, reject the application or proceed to consider the application without such additional information. - f.
-The Hospital Manager will forward a letter to the Medical Practitioner advising the Medical Practitioner whether the application has been approved or rejected.
+In the event that the information or documents requested by the Credentialing Officer is not supplied in the time set out in the letter, the Credentialing Officer may, at their discretion, reject the application or proceed to consider the application without such additional information. - f.
+The Credentialing Officer will forward a letter to the Medical Practitioner advising the Medical Practitioner whether the application has been approved or rejected.
 If the application has been approved, the letter will also contain details of the Scope of Practice granted. - g.
 There is no right of appeal from a decision to reject an initial application for Accreditation, or any terms or conditions that may be attached to approval of an application for initial Accreditation.